GenEpi-GenPhySE/circDetector/README.md

 # Description:
 *circDetector* (CD) is a computational tool for detecting and annotation of circular RNAs (circRNAs) from Total RNA-Seq data.
 This tool is implemented with the Snakemake workflow management system allowing reproducible and scalable data analyses.
-CD was developped to identify circRNAs from reads mapped to the reference genome with the STAR tool (Spliced Transcripts Alignment to a Reference).
+CD was developped to identify circRNAs from reads mapped to the reference genome with the STAR tool (Spliced Transcripts Alignment to a Reference) in Single-End (SE).
 It consists of identifying reads with a circular junction (*chimeric reads*) from the *chimeric.out.junction* files provided by STAR.
 CD also provides a file reporting all statistics of STAR-SE mapping.
 Mapping informations were extracted from the STAR file *Log.final.out*.

 **Note:** The documentation of the CD tool is in progress.